-Appointment at or promotion to the rank of Senior Instructor requires evidence of excellence in teaching, demonstrated educational leadership, involvement in curriculum development and innovation, and other teaching and learning initiatives.
+Appointment at or promotion to this rank requires evidence of excellence in teaching and demonstrated educational leadership, involvement in curriculum development and innovation, and other teaching and learning initiatives.
 It is expected that Senior Instructors will keep abreast of current developments in their respective disciplines, and in the field of teaching and learning.
-A Senior Instructor may be promoted to the rank of Professor of Teaching in the fifth or subsequent years in rank.

 3.04 Professor of Teaching

-Appointment at or promotion to the rank of Professor of Teaching requires evidence of outstanding achievement in teaching and educational leadership, distinction in the field of teaching and learning, sustained and innovative contributions to curriculum development, course design and other initiatives that advance the University’s ability to excel in its teaching and learning mandate.
+Appointment at or promotion to this rank requires evidence of outstanding achievement in teaching and educational leadership, distinction in the field of teaching and learning, sustained and innovative contributions to curriculum development, course design and other initiatives that advance the University’s ability to excel in its teaching and learning mandate.
 Initial appointments at this rank are normally tenured appointments.

 3.05 Acting Assistant Professor

 Appointment to this rank requires evidence of potential ability in teaching and research.
 Upon completion of a terminal degree, the person’s rank shall be converted to Assistant Professor.

 Appointment to this rank normally requires completion of academic qualifications, and evidence of ability in teaching and scholarly activity.
 Evidence will ordinarily be required to demonstrate that the candidate is involved in scholarly activity, is a successful teacher, and is capable of providing instruction at the various levels in his/her discipline, but it is sufficient to show potential to meet these criteria.
 The evidence may include the opinion of scholars familiar with the candidate’s work and capability.